 • Lean back slightly through the chest and keep the sternum lifted to prevent arching in the back.

 • Hold for 30 to 60 seconds.

 Tips: Start with just steps 1 – 3 before progressing to steps 4 – 6.
 Use your hand to check whether or not your back is flat.
 Depending on core strength, hamstring flexibility, and hip flexor strength, further extend the legs.

-"I absolutely love the low plank exercise because it creates a lot of stability around the entire core," says Brian Flynn, owner of Body Unique in Brooklyn, New York.
-“This helps you run a lower risk of back pain.
+"I absolutely love the low plank exercise because it creates a lot of stability around the entire core," says Brian Flynn, owner of Flynn Fitness Solutions.
+"This helps you run a lower risk of back pain.
 It's also a fantastic exercise to help slim down your waistline."

 "If weight loss is the goal, I recommend learning how to properly deadlift," says personal trainer and Co-Founder, Excelerate Wellness Victoria Viola.
-Andre Crews, a trainer at Crossfit Union Square, New York City agrees: "Deadlifts are a gym session must because they essentially work everything south of your neck: Traps, lats, pecs, abs, glutes, quads—the list goes on.
+Andre Crews, a trainer, agrees: "Deadlifts are a gym session must because they essentially work everything south of your neck: Traps, lats, pecs, abs, glutes, quads—the list goes on.
 It's the most fundamental movement in the history of man.
-By building a solid foundation of lean muscle mass, your body will burn more fat while at rest, explains Crews,
+By building a solid foundation of lean muscle mass, your body will burn more fat while at rest, explains Crews.